 The infection causes the eczema to worsen and become more resistant to the usual treatment with emollients and topical steroids.
 S. aureus produces enterotoxin.
 This induces the production of enterotoxin specific IgE, resulting in proliferation and recruitment of more T cells and aggravating the dermatitis.

 Antibiotics are often required to eliminate the infection and control the eczema.
 However, antibiotics may reduce the biodiversity of the microbiome.

 - Herpes simplex virus causes cold sores and genital herpes.
 It readily infects the skin of patients with atopic dermatitis and can rapidly spread to cause a severe infection known as eczema herpeticum (see Complications of atopic dermatitis).

 - Molluscum contagiosum and viral warts also tend to be more numerous and persistent in those with atopic dermatitis.

-- Some adults have a flaky pattern of eczema on the face and neck, which is related to skin colonisation by a yeast called Malassezia.
-In these patients, prick tests to Malassezia may be positive and Malassezia-specific IgE may be detected on blood testing.
+- Some adults have a flaky pattern of eczema on the face and neck, which is related to skin colonisation by malassezia.
+In these patients, prick tests to malassezia may be positive and malassezia-specific IgE may be detected on blood testing.
 The eczema can improve with topical antifungal or oral antifungal treatment (itraconazole or ketoconazole).
 Intermittent antifungal treatment (e.g., once weekly) is often required long term.